Prochu/10x-zaliczenie/.ai/prd.md

 - Title: See Live Score and Leaderboard Updates
 - Description: As a user, I want to see match scores and the leaderboard update automatically during live games so I can follow the action in real-time.
 - Acceptance Criteria:
-    - Given a match is in progress, the score displayed for that match on the dashboard updates periodically (every 10 minutes).
+    - Given a match is in progress, the score displayed for that match on the dashboard updates periodically (every 5 minutes).
     - As live scores change, my points and position on the leaderboard are automatically recalculated and updated.
     - The leaderboard page reflects these changes without requiring a manual page refresh.

-- ID: US-013
-- Title: View Notification for Paused Live Updates
-- Description: As a user, I want to be informed if live updates have been paused due to API limits, so I understand why scores are not updating.
-- Acceptance Criteria:
-    - Given the system has paused live updates to conserve API requests, a clear, non-intrusive banner or message is displayed in the application.
-    - The message informs users that live updates are temporarily paused and will resume later or after the matches are complete.

 ### Admin Functions
 - ID: US-014